 Please note: I copied the original material on this page from

-to allow the wording of the original author's material to be unaltered by me in any form.
-I have changed some of the HTML formatting code (background, document jumps, meta tags, etc.) to prevent bandwidth drain on someone else's server.
-I will insert my comments where appropriate between a beginning rule at the beginning of my comment and an ending rule at the end of my comment as I have done here.
+To allow the wording of the original author's material to be unaltered by me in any form.
+I have only changed some of the HTML formatting code (background, document jumps, meta tags, etc.) to prevent bandwidth drain on someone else's server.
+I will insert my comments where appropriate between a beginning rule at the beginning of my comment and an ending rule at the end of my comment as I have done from here on.

 In the study of Christianity the central doctrine is the Person and Work of